justinthareja/gravy-rainbow/README.md

 - list of words and definitions
   - research the internet
   - a words with a word, type, and definition
-- ability to send email
+- [DONE] ability to send email
   - read up on nodemailer
 - some scheduling process
   - read up on chrons